Representation from Disney is a “Threat’ to White People?

 Race Talk: Why is it Lacking?

 Our education system and schooling curriculum lacks transparent information regarding the country’s racial history and lacks the general knowledge of how to have race talk.
 Some teachers, who should be educating and pushing the barrier, still frequently ignore race talk or are visibly uncomfortable when racism is discussed.
 These classroom dynamics are crucial, and teachers and educators set the tone.
-Teachers need to be able to preach inclusivity, create a positive and productive classroom dynamic, and have or create a …
+Teachers need to be able to preach inclusivity, create a positive and productive classroom dynamic, …

 Read more